glin/reactable/README.md

   maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
 Overrides minWidth and maxWidth align = NULL,             # Column alignment.
-One of "left", "right", "center" class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Inline styles to apply to cells.
-A named list or character string headerClass = NULL,       # Additional CSS classes to apply to the header headerStyle = NULL,       # Inline styles to apply to the header.
+One of "left", "right", "center" class = NULL,             # Additional CSS classes to apply to cells.
+Also see conditional styling below style = NULL,             # Inline styles to apply to cells.
+A named list or character string.
+                            # Also see conditional styling below
+  headerClass = NULL,       # Additional CSS classes to apply to the header headerStyle = NULL,       # Inline styles to apply to the header.
 A named list or character string footerClass = NULL,       # Additional CSS classes to apply to the footer